platonai/PulsarRPA/README.md

 ## Use pulsar as a library
 See [Tutorials](https://github.com/platonai/pulsar-tutorials).

-## Use pulsar as a X-SQL server
+## Use pulsar as an X-SQL server
+Once pulsar runs in X-SQL server mode, the web can be used just like the normal database.
-Use the customized [Metabase](https://github.com/platonai/metabase) to write X-SQLs and turn web sites into tables and charts immediately.
+You can use our customized [Metabase](https://github.com/platonai/metabase) to write X-SQLs and turn web sites into tables and charts immediately.
 Everyone in your company can ask questions and learn from WEB DATA now, for the first time.

 # Build & Run
-## Install dependencies
+## Check & install dependencies

     bin/tools/install-depends.sh

 ## Install mongodb
-MongoDB is optional but is recommanded.
+MongoDB is optional but is recommended.
 You can skip this step, in such case, all data will lose after pulsar shutdown.
 Ubuntu/Debian:

     sudo apt install mongodb